notlfish/DoLie/README.md

 - Twitter: [@LucasFerrariSo1](https://twitter.com/LucasFerrariSo1)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/lucas-mauricio-ferrari-soto-472a3515a/)

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/notlfish/ruby-bubble-sort/issues).
+Feel free to check the [issues page](issues/).

 ## Show your support